spacebabies/uniformity/README.md

 ```

 Put all the code using this service in the `engines/space_babies` directory.
 Use any Rails design pattern you need.
 A few empty classes using the correct namespace are generated for you as a starting point.

+### Dependencies

+If your code depends on a gem, put those in the engine's `gemspec` and not in your main app.
+Make sure your main app has just the one dependency on the engine.

+After generatin', you can remove Uniformity from your Gemfile if you want.
+The generated engine has no dependencies whatsoever, outside from Rails.
+There is no harm in leaving Uniformity enabled either, since it has no run-time code.

 ## Contributing